 At the age of two I collapsed while playing outside.
 Everything from my hips down ceased to function and paralysis set in.
 After years of intense physical therapy and good fortune I regained partial use of my legs.
 Today, my legs function the best they ever will, I use specialized orthotics and have regular surgery but the worst of it has passed.
 Growing up with a physical disability I have experienced the detrimental effects it can have on self-esteem.

 Throughout elementary school I took my disability in stride.
-I never bothered to hide my Orthotics, I wasn’t sheepish about the casts walkers, wheelchairs and scars.
+I never bothered to hide my orthotics, I wasn’t sheepish about the casts, walkers, wheelchairs and scars.
 I wore them indifferently, like an arm or leg.
 Once I entered Middle School the fundamental way in which I viewed myself dramatically changed.
 Everyday I stressed over how I could wear a socially acceptable outfit while also ensuring no trace of my disability was visible.
-I stopped participating in sports, even going as far as quitting the volleyball and swim teams I loved being a part of so much.
 I retreated within myself as a safety mechanism.
 Questions about my limp or curiosity about a recent surgery surfaced my self doubts, the ones I was trying in vain to disguise.

 However painful my formative years were, I now see them as a gift.
-Now that I have reached a plateau in my recovery, I look toward the younger generation of disabled teens and want to ensure they never experience similar insecurities.
-I am now driven to ensure no teenager ever feels like they have to hide who they are just because of a superficial difference.
-I want them to learn that their physical disability doesn’t detract from who they are, rather enhances their strength of character.
+Now that I have reached a plateau in my recovery, I look toward the younger generation of disabled teens and am driven to ensure they never experience similar insecurities - no teenager should ever feels like they have to hide who they are just because of a superficial difference.
+I want them to learn that their physical disability doesn’t detract from who they are, rather enhances their strength of character and perseverance.